Timeline

 July 9, 1944 100th occupies Leghorn (Livorno) and is directly under the command of Fifth Army in Rome.

-August 14, 1944 100th Infantry Battalion (Separate) is redesignated as 100th Battalion 442nd Infantry
+August 10, 1944 100th Infantry Battalion (Separate) is redesignated as 100th Battalion 442nd Infantry.
+The battalion becomes the 1st Battalion of 442nd, but retains its numeric “100th” designation, because of its outstanding combat record.

 August 31, 1944 442nd, minus the 100th, reaches the Arno River near Florence, Italy.
 The 100th spearheads the crossing of the Arno River and capture of Pisa.